Kong/docs.konghq.com/app/enterprise/2.1.x/go.md

 * Compile using: `docker run --rm -v $(pwd):/plugins kong/go-plugin-tool:<version> build <source>`.
 * Put the resulting library (the `.so` file) into the `go_plugins_dir` directory.

 **Note**: check out [this repository](https://github.com/Kong/go-plugins) for example Go plugins.

 ### Configuration Structure

-Plugins written in Lua define a schema to specify how to read and validate configuration data coming from the datastore or the Admin API.
+Plugins written in Lua define a schema to specify how to read and validate configuration data coming from the data store or the Admin API.
 Since Go is a statically-typed language, all that specification is handled by defining a configuration structure.